JayMMTL/csmtl/src/pages/about/index.md

 ---
 ### Customer-Focused Growth

 We're committed to personal and professional growth.
 CS plays a key role in any SaaS or Service business' growth.
-CS-MTL is a platform that helps elevate the Customer Success practice in through our content and events.
+CS-MTL is a platform that helps elevate the Customer Success practice through our content and events.

 ### Speakers